kubernetes-sigs/kustomize/cmd/config/docs/commands/merge3.md

 ## merge3

-[Alpha] Merge Resource configuration files (3-way)
+[Alpha] Merge diff of Resource configuration files into a destination (3-way)

 ### Synopsis

-[Alpha] Merge Resource configuration files (3-way)
+[Alpha] Merge diff of Resource configuration files into a destination (3-way)

-Merge (3-way) reads Kubernetes Resource yaml configuration files from source packages and updated packages then writes the result to stdout and a destination package.
+Merge3 performs a 3-way merge by applying the diff between 2 sets of Resources to a 3rd set.

-Resources are merged using the Resource [apiVersion, kind, name, namespace] as the key.
-If any of these are missing, merge will default the missing values to empty.
+Merge3 may be for rebasing changes to a forked set of configuration -- e.g. compute the difference between the original set of Resources that was forked and an updated set of those Resources, then apply that difference to the fork.

-Resources specified in the updated packages have higher-precedence and Resources specified in the original packages have lower-precedence.
-Resources specified in the destination packages either keep, clear, or recursively merge their values.
+If a field value differs between the ORIGINAL_DIR and UPDATED_DIR, the value from the UPDATED_DIR is taken and applied to the Resource in the DEST_DIR.

 For information on merge rules, run:

-	kustomize config docs merge3
+	kustomize config docs-merge3

 ### Examples